bootdotdev/blog/content/news/training-grounds-launch.md

 All this to say... we launched The [Training Grounds](https://www.boot.dev/training) today, **and it solves this problem**!

-Of course it's 2025 so obviously it's an AI thing, but I swear it's not just one shot slop! we've been working on this system for quite awhile now, and a lot goes into it.
+Of course it's 2025 so obviously it's an AI thing, but I swear it's not just one shot slop!
+We've been working on this system for quite a while now, and a lot goes into it.
 It works like this:

 1. You click "Next Challenge"
 2. The system looks at: